Crunchiedemon/Crunchiedemon.github.io/README.md

 # Contact Details

-* If you have any enquiries about Hatchet Thief Games assets from the Unity Asset store please contact me at crunchiedemonmcmaps@gmail.com.
+* If you have any enquiries about Hatchet Thief Games assets from the Unity Asset store please contact me at [crunchiedemonmcmaps@gmail.com](mailto:crunchiedemonmcmaps@gmail.com).
-* If you have any enquiries about the game Rift Division, please contact me at lucas@riftdivision.com.
+* If you have any enquiries about the game Rift Division, please contact me at [lucas@riftdivision.com](mailto:lucas@riftdivision.com).

 # Showcase

 ## Rift Division

 Rift Division is an indie survival domination first-person shooter game being developed in the Unity game engine.
-Details about the progress of its development can be found over at the official Rift Division YouTube channel: https://www.youtube.com/@RiftDivision.
+Details about the progress of its development can be found over at the official [Rift Division YouTube](https://www.youtube.com/@RiftDivision).

 ### Screenshots